-Ms Kala Adaikan, Senior Principal Dietitian, from the Department of Dietetics at Singapore General Hospital (SGH), a member of the SingHealth group, explains how alcohol can affect you when you have diabetes.
+Ms Kala Adaikan, Senior Principal Dietitian, from the Department of Dietetics at Singapore General Hospital (SGH), a member of the SingHealth group, explains how alcohol and durians can affect you if you have diabetes.

-How will alcohol affect you when you have diabetes?
+How will alcohol affect you if you have diabetes?

 If you must drink, limit yourself to: